-In addition to the University Criteria for promotion, departments should adopt additional departmental criteria for promotion.
-Departments should strive to create promotion evaluation criteria that are as straightforward and transparent as possible.
-Department promotion criteria must clearly state how ordinal annual evaluation rankings (along with other factors the department determines are important) translate to the conclusions drawn in promotion decisions.
-Candidates for promotion are responsible for assembling portfolios in which the weight of evidence documents sustained performance at the appropriate levels required for favorable decisions.
+In addition to the University Criteria for tenure and promotion, departments may adopt additional departmental criteria for tenure and promotion.
+Departments should strive to create tenure and promotion evaluation criteria that are as straightforward and transparent as possible.
+Department tenure and promotion criteria must clearly state how ordinal annual evaluation rankings (along with other factors the department determines are important) translate to the conclusions drawn in tenure and promotion decisions.
+Candidates for tenure and promotion are responsible for assembling portfolios in which the weight of evidence documents sustained performance at the appropriate levels required for favorable decisions.
 Departments should provide guidance to faculty on what constitutes acceptable sustained performance.
-For example, departments may require a specific level of achievement for two or three years as evidence of readiness for promotion.
+For example, departments may require a specific level of achievement for two or three years as evidence of readiness for tenure or promotion.